in

 Motion sensing lights usually only activate when the environment is sufficiently dark, so it’s best not to depend on them for ambient lighting during sunrise and sunset.

-Perhaps the best place for a motion sensing ceiling light is the garage — it flips on when you arrive home or come out to retrieve something, and then turns itself back off when it is no longer needed.
+Perhaps the best place for a motion sensing ceiling luminaire is the garage — it flips on when you arrive home or come out to retrieve something, and then turns itself back off when it is no longer needed.

-Sloped Ceiling Compatible
+Sloped Ceiling Compatible Illumination

 The only ceiling lights that are not compatible with sloped ceilings are flush and semi-flush lights.
-Because these are intended to be mounted parallel to the floor, they look awkward when installed at an angle, and direct the light into the opposite corner of the room rather than straight down.
+Because these are intended to be mounted parallel to the floor, they look awkward when installed at an angle, and direct the radiance into the opposite corner of the room rather than straight down.

 ADA Compliance